 Los Angeles Aiding & Abetting Attorney

 It is illegal to help another person before, during, or after the commission of a crime in Los Angeles.
 If you act as an accomplice you can face criminal charges for aiding and abetting.
-The consequences for criminal accomplices in California can be quite harsh.
-You’ll face the penalties for whatever crime you helped another person commit.
-If you helped someone commit a felony, you’ll face charges for that felony.
+If you’ve been arrested, you should seek immediate legal assistance from an experienced criminal defense lawyer at The Rodriguez Law Group.

 We use our unique perspective and experience to help our clients achieve the best possible results in their criminal cases.
 Contact our Los Angeles aiding and abetting defense lawyers to schedule your free consultation today.